You can buy many medicines for minor problems at the store without a prescription (over-the-counter).

 You have a long-term medical problem or you are taking prescription medicines.

 Over-the-counter pain medicines can help with headache, arthritis pain, sprains, and other minor joint and muscle problems.

 Acetaminophen.
 Try this medicine first for your pain.
-Do not take more than 4 grams (4,000 mg) on any one day.
+DO NOT take more than 4 grams (4,000 mg) on any 1 day.